reicek/facilitinder/README.md

 ###### Watching for changes
 ---------------------------

 This will run all tasks when there is a change to the CSS or JS files and automatically reload your browser when everything it's ready.
-To use auto-reload you must **install [livereload browser extension](http://livereload.com/extensions/)**.
+To use auto-reload you must **install [livereload browser extension](http://livereload.com/extensions/)**, once installed click on the icon to enable it.
+The watch task must be running **before** you enable the extension; if you disable the task for some reason, you might have to restart (off-on) the extension.

 ```
 grunt watch